Translating and Reviewing in Context

 The Translation settings tab in the Translate panel lets you turn on Translation memory autofill and enable automatic machine translation of your content.

 - Translation Memory.
 Enable this option to reuse previously saved translations that are 100% matches in the Translation Memory (TM).
+Please note that TM will be triggered for any newly approved strings.

 - Machine Translation.
 Enable this option to automatically machine translate your website's content with your own Google Translate or Bing Translator API key.